 Vaginal discharges and irritation can occur in ladies after menopause.
-This is due to the sharp depletion of body estradiol leading to vaginal thinning and atrophy, and this can lead to a condition known as atrophic vaginitis.
+This is due to the sharp depletion of body female hormones leading to vaginal thinning and atrophy, and this can lead to a condition known as atrophic vaginitis.

 Not to forget, everyday things are common.
 Retain of tampon, prolonged tampon use, use of fragrant tampons/ panty liners can irritate the vagina leading to abnormal discharges.

-Ladies with an intrauterine contraceptive device such as MIRENA or IUD should ensure they are followed up regularly with their Gynecologist or trusted family physician in the event of abnormal vaginal discharges
+Ladies with an intrauterine contraceptive device should ensure they are followed up regularly with their Gynecologist or trusted family physician in the event of abnormal vaginal discharges

 What to Expect from your Doctor